 Each cluster has a system for communicating regularly with every school in the cluster.
 RTLB support schools to identify needs and appropriate requests for support.
 This may be facilitated by a liaison RTLB.

 During this phase, RTLB:

-- ensure they are familiar with the special education needs policies and procedures within each school
+- ensure they are familiar with the learning support policies and procedures within each school

 - assist schools to explore various pathways for support